penway/homepage/content/post/Courses/ME5419/Lecture4/index.md

 Definition:
 1. Belief of state of time t
-2. Propagation Model: State at time t, depend on where you are at previous time and current control
+2. Propagation Model: State at time t, depend on where you are at previous time and current control, (actually this is based on Markov Assumption)
-3. Measurement Model: Measurement at time t, solely depend on what you are measuring now
+3. Measurement Model: Measurement at time t, solely depend on what you are measuring now (also based on Conditional Independence Assumption)
 {{<math>}}
 $$
 \begin{aligned}